execas/execas.github.io/_posts/2019-04-21-the-elf-file-format-5.md

 As you can see, by default disassembly is done from the start of the file. `ndisasm` is a simple disassembler which has no understanding of object file formats.
 It is best used for disassembling flat binary files (binary files with no headers) since it treats all bytes as instructions.

-Try using the `-e` option with and offset, and `-o` with an address to see if you can disassemble the first few instructions of `.init` similarly to how `objdump` did above.
+Try using the `-e` option with an offset, and `-o` with an address to see if you can disassemble the first few instructions of `.init` similarly to how `objdump` did above.
 Read `man ndisasm`.

 > Note: `objdump` can also display Intel syntax with `objdump -M intel -d <file>`.